Paleobiota of the Cañadón Asfalto Formation: Pterosaurs

+Dinosaurs

 Theropods

 During a campaign conducted in early 2021, remains of a large theropod dinosaur were found near the town of Las Chacritas.
-In 2020 a new fossil locality was found, named Cañadón de las Huellas due to the large number of sauropod, and probably theropod, footprints on one of the canyon walls.
-In the same locality in 2021, articulated remains where recovered and represent at least one sauropod and one large theropod.
+In 2020 a new fossil locality was found, named Cañadón de las Huellas, due to the large number of sauropods, and probably theropods, footprints on one of the canyon walls.
+In the same locality in 2021, articulated remains were recovered and represent at least one sauropod and one large theropod.

 At least four theropod morphotypes, including one with ceratosaur and another with Piatnitzkysauridae affinities, are known from the Cañadón Bagual.